Claudius: Public life

-Claudius' work as a historian damaged his prospects for advancement in public life.
+Claudius's work as a historian damaged his prospects for advancement in public life.
 According to Vincent Scramuzza and others, he began work on a history of the Civil Wars that was either too truthful or too critical of Octavian, then reigning as Caesar Augustus.
 In either case, it was far too early for such an account, and may have only served to remind Augustus that Claudius was Antony's descendant.
 His mother and grandmother quickly put a stop to it, and this may have convinced them that Claudius was not fit for public office, since he could not be trusted to toe the existing party line.

 When Claudius returned to the narrative later in life, he skipped over the wars of the Second Triumvirate altogether; but the damage was done, and his family pushed him into the background.
-When the Arch of Pavia was erected to honor the Imperial clan in AD 8, Claudius's name (now Tiberius Claudius Nero Germanicus after his elevation to pater familias of the Claudii Nerones on the adoption of his brother) was inscribed on the edge, past the deceased princes, Gaius and Lucius, and Germanicus's children.
+When the Arch of Pavia was erected to honour the Imperial clan in AD 8, Claudius's name (now Tiberius Claudius Nero Germanicus after his elevation to pater familias of the Claudii Nerones on the adoption of his brother) was inscribed on the edge, past the deceased princes, Gaius and Lucius, and Germanicus's children.
 There is some speculation that the inscription was added by Claudius himself decades later, and that he originally did not appear at all.

 When Augustus died in AD 14, Claudius – then aged 23 – appealed to his uncle Tiberius to allow him to begin the cursus honorum.
 Tiberius, the new Emperor, responded by granting Claudius consular ornaments.
 Claudius requested office once more and was snubbed.
 Since the new emperor was no more generous than the old, Claudius gave up hope of public office and retired to a scholarly, private life.